furqattrade/DMR/README.md

 | `RABBITMQ_VALIDATION_FAILURES_TTL`            | TTL (ms) for messages in validation failures queue                                                                                                                   |          | `86400000` (24 hours) |
 | `RABBITMQ_DEFAULT_DEFAULT_RECONNECT_INTERVAL` | Interval (ms) for reconnection attempts from DMR server to RabbitMQ                                                                                                  |          | `5000` (5 seconds)    |

-#### CentOps mock variables
+#### CentOps mock

-The following variables are **required in DMR Server** when using CentOps configuration endpoint mock.
+CentOps configuration endpoint is currently mocked in DMR Server.
+The following variables are **required in DMR Server** when using this mock.
 These should be removed when CentOps is no longer mocked.

 | Variable                       | Description                                                                                                 | Default Value |
 | ------------------------------ | ----------------------------------------------------------------------------------------------------------- | ------------- |